A robust bootstrap change point test for high-dimensional location parameter: Theoretical properties

+Theorem~\ref{thm:gaussian_approx_rate} constructs non-asymptotic bootstrap validity in theory and guarantees that the $\alpha$-th quantile of bootstrapped statistic $\overline{T}_n^\sharp|X_1^n$ is always close to the $\alpha$-th quantile of test statistic $\overline{T}_{n}$.
+Moreover, the error bound is uniform over $\alpha \in (0,1)$.
+The technique for proving Theorem~\ref{thm:gaussian_approx_rate} extends the Gaussian approximation theory for $U$-statistics in \cite{chen2018gaussian}, which focuses on symmetric kernels.

-\begin{rmk}[Comparisons with the CUSUM-based statistics] \cite{jirak2015} and \cite{yuchen2017finite} propose CUSUM-based methods that require the removal of boundary points for detecting change points in high-dimensional mean vectors.
-Specifically, for the CUSUM statistics in~\eqref{eqn:cusum_mean_Rp} considered in \cite{yuchen2017finite}, the test statistic is of the form $S_{n} = \max_{\underline{s} \le s \le n-\underline{s}} |Z_{n}(s)|_{\infty}$ for some boundary removal parameter $\underline{s} \in [1,n/2]$.
+\begin{rmk}[Comparisons with the CUSUM-based statistics] \cite{jirak2015} and \cite{yuchen2017finite} propose CUSUM-based bootstrap tests that require the removal of boundary points for detecting change points in high-dimensional mean vectors.
+Specifically, for the CUSUM statistics \eqref{eqn:cusum_mean_Rp} considered in \cite{yuchen2017finite}, the test statistic is of the form $S_{n} = \max_{\underline{s} \le s \le n-\underline{s}} |Z_{n}(s)|_{\infty}$ for some boundary removal parameter $\underline{s} \in [1,n/2]$.
 Accordingly, the Gaussian multiplier bootstrap version of $Z_{n}(s)$ is defined as: